top of page

 Copy antenna pattern from a text file

-You can run two instances of the software on a computer and copy-paste the antenna pattern values between different windows.
+You can run two instances of Antenna Pattern Editor on a computer and copy-paste the antenna pattern values between different windows.
 This method is convenient to use when you need to replace the antenna pattern in one plane - horizontal or vertical.

 Copy Antenna Pattern from FCC Website

-You can copy antenna patterns from standard FM query and TV query results directly from the FCC website.
-By these requests, you can find the antenna parameters of FM and TV broadcasting stations in the FM, VHF and UHF bands.
+You can also copy antenna patterns from standard FM query and TV query results directly from the FCC website.
+By using these queries, you can find the antenna parameters of FM and TV broadcasting stations in the FM, VHF, and UHF bands.

-If the FM or TV station has a directional antenna, this antenna pattern in the azimuthal plane can be copied and pasted into the Editor.
+Queries can be made by various parameters such as call sign, state, city, etc. If the FM or TV station has a directional antenna, you can copy its antenna pattern in the azimuthal plane and paste it into the Editor.

 Antenna Pattern Editor 10.png